 Harvest Son won a Commonwealth Club of California silver medal for the California Book Awards in 1999 and was a finalist for the Asian American Writers’ Workshop award in New York.

-In 2002, Masumoto was appointed to the James Irvine Foundation Board of Directors.
-He also currently serves on the Statewide Leadership Council to the Public Policy Institute of California.
+In 2002, Masumoto was appointed to the James Irvine Foundation Board of Directors and served through 2014.
+He previously served on the Statewide Leadership Council and is currently on the Board of the Public Policy Institute of California.
 He was a Kellogg Foundation Food and Society Policy Fellow from 2006-2008.
 Previously, he was appointed to the California Council for the Humanities board in 1994 and served as Co-Chair from 1998 to 2001.
 He also served on the board of the Campaign for College Opportunity from 2005-2008.
 He wrote, designed and curated the museum exhibition, “Country Voices, Three Generations of Family Farmers” which appeared at the Fresno Metropolitan Museum (1992) and the Japanese American National Museum (1993) in Los Angeles.

 In 2007, Masumoto was awarded a national Food and Society Policy Fellowship from the Thomas Jefferson Agricultural Institute, funded by the Kellogg Foundation.